JNoctis/Hackathon_Physical_app/README.md

 This project is a running performance tracking application, consisting of a Flutter-based mobile frontend and a Flask-based Python backend.
 It allows users to record their running activities, view historical data, and track progress towards their fitness goals.

-# Running Performance Tracker App

-This project is a running performance tracking application, consisting of a Flutter-based mobile frontend and a Flask-based Python backend.
-It allows users to record their running activities, view historical data, and track progress towards their fitness goals.

 ## Table of Contents

 - [Features](https://www.notion.so/21f2ac42b1da80fa81e3cace044a23aa?pvs=21)